 Roman Forum in Rome in Italy

 In the ancient world, Rome was the place to be.
-The Roman Forum is one of landmarks of the world that gives a glimpse of the sheer magnitude of that empire.
-The location of it was in a valley between the Palatine Hill and the Capitoline Hill.
-In fact Roman Forum was the center of the Roman Empire from 500 BC to 400 AD.
+The Roman Forum is one of the landmarks of the world that gives a glimpse of the sheer magnitude of that empire.
+The location of it was in a valley between Palatine Hill and Capitoline Hill.
+In fact, Roman Forum was the center of the Roman Empire from 500 BC to 400 AD.
 This place was the center of many activities.
-In those times, you could observe victory celebrations, elections, public lectures, criminal courts, gladiatorial competitions and trading.
+In those times, you could observe victory celebrations, elections, public lectures, criminal courts, gladiatorial competitions, and trading.

 Egyptian Pyramids near City of Cairo

-Egyptian Pyramids are perhaps the most famous monuments in the world where there are smaller models of them available in different cities.
+Egyptian Pyramids are perhaps the most famous monuments in the world, and smaller models are available in different cities.
 In the desert south of Cairo, three huge pyramids testify to the heritage of the ancient Egyptian pharaohs.

 Acropolis of Athens in Greece

-Acropolis is one Athens’ most important architectures which has very interesting features and properties.
+Acropolis is one of Athens’ most important architectures, which has very interesting features and properties.
 This city was built from 461 to 429 BC.
-It contains the Parthenon, the Temple of Athena Nike, Propylaea and the Erechtheion, which together illustrate the power, wealth and complexity of ancient Greece.
-The Parthenon is one of the classical examples ancient landmarks of the world, but the Erechtheion has beautiful landscapes with its superb verandas.
+It contains the Parthenon, the Temple of Athena Nike, Propylaea, and the Erechtheion, which together illustrate the power, wealth, and complexity of ancient Greece.
+The Parthenon is one of the classic examples of ancient landmarks of the world, but the Erechtheion has beautiful landscapes with superb verandas.
 You can enter through the Beulé Gate and make sure you have hours of time to explore there.

 There are more world famous temples that you must see when traveling abroad.
-These temples represent different culture and religious practices that still in use even till today.
+These temples represent different cultures and religious practices that are still in use even today.
 You will get to know more about cultures by visiting them.

 Pompeii in Campania Region of Italy